elora-the-explorer/simple-k8s-example/README.md

-# depop-k8s-example
-Depop interview example

-Preparation before your interview: We would like you to prepare a small example setup ahead of the interview - This does not need to be a fully implemented and complex solution - We're looking to discuss your thought process behind your decisions, and can solve the issue together during the interview.

-* A running kubernetes cluster (can be minikube, equivalent or online)

-* A repository with a deployable application (can be very minimal)

-* A deployment process of some form to build and deploy that application to that cluster (this could be local or using a CICD system)

-Just to confirm, this can be as simple or as complex as you wish - and doesn't need to work in full at time of the interview.
-Feel free to put together what you're most comfortable with, in the time you have.

-#### The API
+## Simple App
-This app provides a very simple api for greeting the user based on a provided language.
+This repoisotiry provides a very simple API for greeting the user based on a provided language.
 It supports English, Maori, Dutch, and French.

 ```
+GET /greet
 GET /greet/<language>
 ```